VesnaBozic/angular-theory/README.md

 - A suite of developer tools to help you develop, build, test, and update your code

+***Typescript***  is a superset of JavaScript that offers excellent consistency.
+It is highly recommended, as it provides some syntactic sugar and makes the code base more comfortable to understand and maintain.
+Ultimately, TypeScript code compiles down to JavaScript that can run efficiently in any environment.

+***Single-Page Application*** are web applications that load once with new features just being mere additions to the user interface.
+It does not load new HTML pages to display the new page's content, instead generated dynamically.
+This is made possible through JavaScript's ability to manipulate the DOM elements on the existing page itself.
+A SPA approach is faster, thus providing a seamless user experience.

 # Angular big Picture

 - Modules